 This post is week 7 of an 8-week series introducing the story-driven bible study for post-abortion healing called, Worthy of Love.
 If you or someone you know needs hope, visit www.beautifulvoice.org to order your copy today.
 If you liked this post, you may also like Good News About Bad Stuff, or Chapter 4: The Mask.

-Shadia Hrichi is a pro-life Speaker, Author of “Nameless No More: A Journey of Healing After Abortion,” and is currently writing a post-abortion bible study.
-She serves on the Board of Directors for RealOptions Pregnancy Centers, holds a BA in Psychology, MA in Criminal Justice, and is pursuing a MA of Biblical Studies at Western Seminary.
+Shadia serves on the Board of Directors for RealOptions Pregnancy Centers, holds a BA in Psychology, MA in Criminal Justice, and is currently completing a Masters of Biblical and Theological Studies at Western Seminary.
 For more information, please visit www.beautifulvoice.org.
-If you are involved in pro-life ministry or interested in future updates, please sign up for my Quarterly Newsletter.
-To subscribe to this blog or Shadia’s FaceBook Fan Page, see top right.